-Both the GH2 and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the GH2 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GH2 was replaced by the Panasonic GH3, while the GM1 was followed by the Panasonic GM5.
 Further information on the features and operation of the GH2 and GM1 can be found, respectively, in the Panasonic GH2 Manual (free pdf) or the online Panasonic GM1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH2 or the Panasonic GM1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DMC-GH2: